dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 (By the way, before you flame-blast me in the comments, dear reader, I should tell you that YouTube will [automatically and for free](https://support.google.com/youtube/answer/6373554#zippy=%2Cautomatic-captions-on-videos-on-demand) transcribe (and even translate?) your videos for you.
 So you can treat this project like your new hobby of baking sourdough from scratch: a really inefficient use of 30 hours.)

-## AI-Dubbed Video: Do they axe usually sound grood?
+## AI-Dubbed Videos: Do they axe usually sound grood?

-Let’s get down to brass tax: what quality can we expect to achieve from an ML-video-dubbing pipeline?
+Before you embark on this journey, you probably want to know what you have to look forward to.
+What quality can we realistically expect to achieve from an ML-video-dubbing pipeline?

-Take a look at this video dubbed automatically from English to Spanish (the subtitles are also automatically generated, in English):
+Here's one example dubbed automatically from English to Spanish (the subtitles are also automatically generated in English).
+I haven't done any tuning or adjusting on it:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cURHKESgNaI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+As you can see, the transcriptions are decent but not perfect, and the same for translations.
+(Ignore the fact that the speaker sometimes speaks too fast--more on that later.)
+Overall. you can easily get the gist of what's going on from this dubbed video, but it's exactly near human-quality.

-What makes this project trickier (read: more fun) than most is that there are (at least) three possible points of failure:
+What makes this project trickier (read: more fun) than most is that there are at least three possible points of failure:

 1. The video can be incorrectly transcribed from audio to text by the Speech-to-Text API
 2. That text can be incorrectly or awkwardly translated by the Translation API
 3. Those translations can be mispronounced by the Text-to-Speech API

 In my experience, the most successful dubbed videos were those that featured a single speaker over a clear audio stream and that were dubbed from English to another language.
 This is largely because the quality of transcription (Speech-to-Text) was much higher in English than other source languages.
-To get a sense for transcription quality, take a look at this video that was dubbed from English to English (i.e. not translated at all):

-// English to English dub

-It’s not perfect, but you get the gist of what’s going on.

-Now, how good are the translations?
-For video dubbing, this question is hard to answer.
-On one hand, for regular text, I’ve found the quality of the [Google Cloud Translation API](http://cloud.google.com/translate) to be quite high.
-However, translating audio from videos for the purpose of dubbing is tricky business, because you have to ensure the translated text aligns, time-wise, with the video.
-Depending on how you implement this logic, you can end up with some lower-than-ideal quality translations.
+Dubbing from non-English languages proved substantially more challenging.
 Here’s one particularly unimpressive dub from Japanese to English of one of my favorite shows, Death Note:

 // Death note clip